How to Securely Recycle Your Hard Drive

 Certificate of Destruction

 One option for hard drive disposal is scrap yards.
 Often times, scrap yards simply recycle junk metal and then provide a COD or certificate of destruction.
 This certificate states that your hard drives will only be destroyed and picked apart for metal recycling purposes.
-Some scrap yards will refurbish and resell them, so this certificate is important to ask about when shopping around for a junk metal buyer or recycling center.
+Some scrap yards will refurbish and resell them, so this certificate is important to ask about when shopping around for a junk metal buyer or recycling centre.

 If you are not comfortable with the idea of trusting a company’s word that your files will be destroyed, you can choose a more personal route.
 There are a few companies you can contact that provide shredding, grinding, or hole punching services for things like documents, paperwork, and hard drives.
 Although you do have to pay for these services, it ensures that your hard drives are entirely destroyed and that nothing will remain of them.